-I am pleased to present my review of the Scheme for the year ended 31 March 2013.
+I am pleased to present my review of the Scheme for the year ended 31 March 2014.

-The twelve months to March 2013 again saw continued volatility in global stock markets, mainly caused by the continuing Euro zone crisis and the UK continuing on the brink of recession.
-A number of central banks continued to operate with quantitative easing support packages, to encourage liquidity in the markets and to try and stave off recession in the developed nations.
-The investment performance of the Scheme during the year to 31 March 2013 saw a positive return of 14.9%
+The twelve months up to March 2014 saw continued volatility in global stock markets with further upward movement of global markets supported, by a number of central governments continuing to operate with quantitative easing support packages to encourage liquidity in the markets to try and stave off recession in the developed nations.
+The investment performance of the Scheme during the year to 31 March 2014 saw a positive return of 1.0%.